yummyshop/GraphPyShop/README.md

 - Make rate limit read max values and restore rate etc from responses
 - Implement bulk mutations
 - Improve checks for which queries are bulk query compatible and avoid generating bulk query versions and issue warnings for those that aren't
-- Support multiple api versions
+- Support multiple Shopify endpoints with api versions & Customer & StoreFront APIs in same codebase
-- Support customer and storefront APIs in addition to admin
 - Support & test multiple graphql queries
 - Add the support to receive create, update, delete events over webhooks (ie just some fastapi instance, that can then easily be added to Modal as well)
 - Auto handle defaults for input variables, ie first could be filled up to be 250 which is the shopify max